List Decoding Random Euclidean Codes and Infinite Constellations: Prior work

 On the other hand, if we restrict our attention to \emph{linear} codes, the situation seems a little worse.
-The list size of a random linear code turns out to be $2^{\Theta(1/\delta)}$ whp (see, e.g., \cite{guruswami-lncs}, Theorem 10.6 for an upper bound and \cite{guruswami2013combinatorial} for a matching lower bound).
+The list size of a random linear code turns out to be $2^{\Theta(1/\delta)}$ whp (see, e.g.,~\cite{guruswami-lncs}, Theorem 10.6 for an upper bound and~\cite{guruswami2013combinatorial} for a matching lower bound).
 Intuitively, for a linear code $\cC$, the list $\curbrkt{\vx\in\cC\colon \vx|_\cT=\vy|_\cT}$ corresponding to a received word $\vy\in(\bF_q\cup\curbrkt{?})^{n}$ with $(1-p)n$ unerased locations in $\cT\subseteq[n]$ forms an affine subspace.
-The list size has to be exponential in the rank of the list in some sense.
-For general linear codes, it can be shown that the list size is at least $\Omega(1/\delta)$ using a connection to generalized Hamming weights \cite{cohen-etal-it1994}.
-Although we do not have a provable separation working uniformly in all parameter regimes, it is believed that linear codes are {``less"} erasure list decodable than nonlinear codes.
+The list size is therefore exponential in the rank of the list.
+For general linear codes, it can be shown that the list size is at least $\Omega(1/\delta)$ using a connection to generalized Hamming weights~\cite{cohen-etal-it1994}.
+Although we do not have a provable separation working uniformly in all parameter regimes, it is believed that the list size of linear codes is larger than that of nonlinear codes under erasure list decoding.

 Narrowing down the exponential gap for either general codes or linear codes seems to be a particularly tricky task.